 *To pass the exam, a minimum mark of 35/60 for the compulsory Question 1 is required as well as 60/100 for the paper overall.

 Examiners will send you a report on areas of weakness and, where possible, suggestions on how your answers could be improved.
 As with Part 1, you need to re-register to resit the exam.
-It is possible to ask to have your paper remarked, but please note that the STA has to charge a fee of £80 to cover the additional examiner and administration fees.
-If the appeal is successful, the fee can be reimbursed.
+An appeal is possible, although not normally advisable.
+Two examiners will have marked each paper carefully before a decision is made – and a third examiner marking the same paper may well not come to a different conclusion.
+Also, there would be a fee to cover additional examiner costs.

 The CFTe is the International Federation of Technical Analysts’ (IFTA) two-stage qualification.
 CFTe Level I is a multiple choice paper which is very similar to the STA Diploma Part 1 examination.
 CFTe Level II is an essay based question paper, similar to the STA Diploma Part 2 exam, but half an hour longer.
 Both IFTA’s CFTe I and II papers were for several decades set and marked by the STA but over the past few years IFTA have set and marked their own exams.